ICJIA/32-bit-binary-formatter/README.md

 # 32-bit Binary Formatter

-A web-based tool for formatting and visualizing 32-bit binary numbers with customizable highlighting and dynamic contrast adjustment.
+POC test for formatting and visualizing 32-bit binary numbers with customizable highlighting and dynamic contrast adjustment.

 ## Features